vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 ¯

 5, both somewhat damaged\), as well as the halanta  forms, which consist of a small version of the letter written slightly below the line \( n  in l.
 8, t  in l.
 10, m  in ll.
 12, 13 and 14\).
-The only punctuation mark visible, a double daṇd
+The only punctuation mark visible, a double daṇḍa, is

-. a, is

 found in l.
 13, after verse 27 \(printed in bold-face in the text\).
 At a number of places, e.g. l.
 8, after verse 15, it can be clearly seen that no punctuation mark was used but some extra space was given between the verses.